top of page

 Doctor Holding Patient's Hand

-Integrated Care combines primary health care and mental health care in one setting.
+Integrated Care combines all aspects of mental health care into one setting.
 Why consider Integrated Healthcare?

-• Primary healthcare settings provide about half of all mental health care for common psychiatric disorders;
+• Psychiatric healthcare settings provide about half of all mental health care for common psychiatric disorders;

 • Adults with serious mental illnesses and substance use disorders also have higher rates of chronic physical illnesses than the general population;